How to Stay Safe Backpacking? Do This One Thing

 Daniel standing on train tracks in Kanchanaburi, Thailand

-Daniel standing on the train tracks in Kanchanaburi, Thailand
+Daniel standing on the train tracks in Kanchanaburi, Thailand – perfectly safe (we knew the train schedule)

 How to create a travel safety document

-First, here is how we did it and what information we recorded:
+Here is how we did it and what information we recorded:

 Step 1: Create the document